Skip to Content (Press Enter)

 We recommend intended parents consider the following criteria when searching for a surrogate mother in New Jersey:

 1. Is she an appropriate legal fit?
 In the United States, each state has its own laws regarding surrogacy.
 In addition, each country we assist in has different requirements and laws regarding surrogacy.
-Our legal team ensures that the laws of the surrogate’s home state (where the delivery will take place) complement the laws of the intended parents' home state/country (including laws around same-sex parenting).
+At Circle, your Matching Team (which includes a lawyer) ensures that the laws of the surrogate’s home state (where the delivery will take place) complement the laws of the intended parents' home state/country (including laws around same-sex parenting).
 The legal department will always approve a match from a legal standpoint before a surrogate profile is presented to the intended parents.

 2. Do her personality and surrogacy expectations match yours?
 Both surrogates and intended parents undergo phone calls or in-person meetings with the Circle team early in the process; these meetings help determine your personality as it relates to surrogacy.
 We also look at IPs' and surrogates' expectations and hopes for the journey, including the number of embryos to transfer and communication styles.